IncognitoTGT/lightspeed-api/README.md

-# slothspeed-spoof
+# lightspeed-api

-This is a WIP for an unblocker for Lightspeed.
-See the [notes](./Notes.md).
+documented api for lightspeed